theidari/pymaceuticals/README.md

 </p>

   - Results indicate that the Number of mice tested by Capomulin was equal to Ramicane and more than other treatments, but we can not verify difference was significant.
+Also, 51% of mice were male.

 <table align="center">
   <tr>